ampproject/amphtml/extensions/amp-date-countdown/amp-date-countdown.md

 ### Migrating from 0.1

-Unlike `0.1`, the experimental `1.0` version of `amp-date-countdown` does not currently support the `data-count-up` attribute which enables the component to count in the opposite direction.
+The experimental `1.0` version of `amp-date-countdown` does not support the `data-count-up` attribute.
+This means the `1.0` component is unable to count in the opposite direction.

 ## Attributes